-Below we have summarised in a chart the structure of the process workflows and controls between the parties involved:
+Below we have summarised in a chart the structure of the process workflows and controls between those involved:

-The change in the budget sovereignty for mine site and extraction royalties from the Ministry for Economic Affairs to the Ministry of Finance resulted in a distribution of responsibilities and must be viewed as a positive move from the point of view of control.
-Amendments to the Lower Saxony ordinance on mine site and extraction royalties (including the amount of the rates) are decided by the government of Lower Saxony on the proposal of the Lower Saxony Ministry for Economic Affairs (for any special aspects concerning the 2020 reporting year, please refer to our comments in section 3.2.2.2 of this report).
-Lower Saxony's Ministry for Economic Affairs produces forecasts on how much revenue the extraction royalties will generate for the State's budget.
+The change in the budget sovereignty for mine site and extraction royalties from the Ministry of Economic Affairs to the Ministry of Finance resulted in a distribution in the areas of responsibility and must be viewed as a positive move from the point of view of control.
+At the suggestion of Lower Saxony's Ministry of Economic Affairs, the government of Lower Saxony passes resolutions to amend the Lower Saxony ordinance on mine site and extraction royalties (NFördAVO) (incl. the amount of the levy rates).
+Lower Saxony's Ministry of Economic Affairs produces forecasts on how much revenue the extraction royalties will generate for the State's budget.
 With regard to the payment flows (as already explained), the focus is on the strict segregation between assessment (LBEG) and collection (cash account management/state cashier's office).
-The Ministry for Economic Affairs has technical oversight over LBEG and, among other tasks, is involved in clarifying different opinions on the application of NFördAVO.
+The Ministry of Economic Affairs has technical oversight over LBEG and, among other tasks, engages in clarifying different opinions on the application of NFördAVO.

 Section 43 of the Ministry of Finance is responsible for Internal Audits for the automated budget implementation system for the Ministry of Finance itself but also for all State authorities (and therefore for LBEG as well).
-It has oversight of the appropriateness and effectiveness of the control systems, including the bookkeeping and accounting system and the business processes handled by this system.
+It has oversight of the appropriateness and effectiveness of the control systems, including the bookkeeping and accounting system and the business processes managed by this system.
 Rules of procedure describe the work of the budget implementation system's Internal Audit unit.
-The section of Lower Saxony's Ministry for Economic Affairs responsible for supervising LBEG is not aware of any findings of this Internal Audit unit that are relevant for the correctness of the payment flows during the period under review.
+The section of Lower Saxony's Ministry of Economic Affairs responsible for supervising LBEG is not aware of any findings of this Internal Audit unit that are relevant for the correctness of the payment flows during the period under review.